 "Basic hygiene goes to the core of self-worth, self-respect, confidence and dignity.
 With hygiene poverty comes isolation, exclusion and shame and these impact our ability to participate in society and therefore what it means to be human."
 Lizzy Hall, Founder

 Our ethos, Give Local, Help Local.
 We are committed to creating a community built on diversity, tolerance, cooperation and mutual respect.

 HOW WE WORK - We encourage the local community to donate hygiene basics, beauty and personal care essentials.
-We collect, sort and distribute them back to the community to those that can't afford them, via partners such as schools, local government authorities, charity and voluntary organisations. #GiveLocalHelpLocal
+We collect, sort and distribute them back to the community to those of us who can't afford them, via Community Partners such as schools, local government authorities, charity and voluntary organisations. #GiveLocalHelpLocal

 WHAT WE COLLECT - The Hygiene Bank collects new, unused and in-date hygiene and personal care essentials.
 If you need them and use them, then it is likely someone else needs and uses them too.